 The supporting cast is equally strong.
 Amelia Clarkson, the young Jane, not only bears a striking resemblance to her older counterpart, but delivers an impassioned performance.
 Jamie Bell as St. John is appropriately cold and serious.
 Judi Dench really stands out as Mrs. Fairfax, imbuing the character with some much needed wisdom and deadpan humor.
 In fact, it's hard to reconcile Dench with the "simple-minded old housekeeper," as Rochester calls her.

 As is inevitable with a two-hour adaptation, parts of the novel are left out.
 The movie moves briskly along, but all the essential points are still there.
-(If you would like to see an extended director's cut, please see the link at the bottom.)
 The ending in particular is very abbreviated.
 Some fans of the novel might grumble over the truncated reunion scene.
-Fassbender, by the way, sports an unusual scraggly beard--reminiscent of Zach Galifianakis or Christian Bale at the recent Oscars--and looks pretty miserable being all alone.
+Fassbender, by the way, sports an unusual scraggly beard—reminiscent of Zach Galifianakis or Christian Bale at the recent Oscars—and looks pretty miserable being all alone.
 The ending may be short, but it still packs its punch.